iip-ecosphere/platform/platform/tools/Install/README-linux.md

 ### Prepare Python

 Depending on the use of Python in services, the build process for applications may include Python syntax checking and execution of Python unit tests.
-If you plan to run the platform on bare metal under administrator permissions, e.g., as systemd service, please install the following python dependencies globally, i.e., with administrator permissions.
+If you plan to run the platform on bare metal under administrator permissions, e.g., as systemd service, please install the following Python dependencies globally, i.e., with administrator permissions.

-At least pyflakes and for service execution PyYaml as well as websockets must be installed (Please check the tested library for each python evrsion [PREREQUISITES](PREREQUISITES.md))
+At least pyflakes and for service execution PyYaml as well as websockets must be installed (Please check the tested library for each version of Python [PREREQUISITES](PREREQUISITES.md))

     python3 -m pip install pyflakes==2.5.0
     python3 -m pip install PyYAML==6.0